wp141/OIF/README.md

 Selenium is used to identify the review containers, which then scrapes each individual portion of the review further using their css selectors.
 Care has been taken to not include dynamically generated selectors which could cause the program to not be able to find the relevant information for other pages, i.e. rendering the program non-generalisable.
 The program must attempt to emulate a human visitor to the site, as Tripadvisor has quite strong anti-bot detection, which combined with the fact that there is only approximately 5 reviews per page, slows scraping significantly.

 Extracting the data directly from the page manifest (stored in a \<script> tag) was explored (see unused file "manifest.py"), as it is more likely to not trigger bot detection and is more robust in data extraction, but it is not updated by the system beyond the first page, meaning reviews aside from the first page are not able to be collected.
+This approach is also less generalisable and therefore the standard selenium html element scraping method is employed.

 Instructions
 -----------